AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

 ### Get access tokens for testing and development

-Use the Adobe Learning Manager (ALM) token generation tool to quickly create access tokens for testing and development purposes.
+When working with Adobe Learning Manager (ALM) APIs, developers need a valid OAuth 2.0 access token to authenticate API requests.
+Generating this token through the standard OAuth flow can be complex and time-consuming, especially for quick testing, learning, or development.
+Adobe Learning Manager provides a token generation tool to simplify this process.

+This tool is ideal during:

+* Proof of concept (POC) builds

+* Early-stage development

+* Troubleshooting API integration issues

 These tokens are intended solely for your personal use during development and debugging phases.
 Keep in mind that test tokens grant access to your ALM data, so it's essential to handle them securely.
 Never share your test tokens with others, use them in production applications, or include them in public code repositories.
 Treat them like passwords to ensure the security of your account and data.

 1. Sign in to Adobe Learning Manager as Integration Admin.
 2. Select **[!UICONTROL Developer Resources]** and then **[!UICONTROL select Access Tokens for Testing and Development]**.